 - Required for any drive installed into the main drive bay.

-- Eliminate fan noise and maintain correct system fan control when upgrading your 2011 iMac.
+- Eliminate fan noise and maintain correct system fan control when upgrading your 2012 or later iMac.

 - The only iMac HDD upgrade option on the market certified to pass the Apple Hardware Test.

 - Fixes firmware incompatibility issues with third party hard drives.

 - Engineered in-house and backed by OWC's award-winning customer support.